Holger Falk

 Baritone

-“Falk sings with a tremendous tonal range that refuses to allow the audience to remain oblivious to the music involved: it is as though the lyrics are biting deeper into the ear with each syllable, each note. (...)
-Falk's capacity for creativity is sensational”, as die ZEIT and the Washington Post reported: "Falk is able to characterize every word so vividly that, if he were singing in Vedic Sanskrit, you’d get the message".
+“Falk sings with a tremendous tonal range that refuses to allow the audience to remain oblivious to the music involved: it is as though the lyrics are biting deeper into the ear with each syllable, each note. (…) Falk's capacity for creativity is sensational”, as the ZEIT and Washington Post reported: "Falk is able to characterize every word so vividly that, if he were singing in Vedic Sanskrit, you’d get the message".
 Flexibility, vibrancy and immediacy of expression make Holger Falk an internationally sought-after interpreter.
 With his multiple opera appearances as well as being an avid concert and lieder singer, he is a guest at major houses throughout Europe and the USA, working with renowned conductors and directors.

 Holger Falk regularly works with contemporary ensembles such as the Klangforum Wien, Ensemble Modern, Ensemble Resonanz, Musikfabrik NRW, Doelen Ensemble Rotterdam, Basel Sinfonietta as well as with baroque ensembles including the Ensemble Elyma Genève (Monteverdi’s Orfeo), Elbipolis Hamburg (Graupner’s Dido), the Concerto Köln (Hasse’s Leucippo,) and the Kammerakademie Potsdam (Mendelssohn’s Elias).

-Holger Falk's range of CD productions, including a four-part series of songs by Hanns Eislers (MDG), the complete recordings of the Mélodies et Chansons by Erik Satie and all 115 mélodies by Francis Poulenc (MDG) and Il Gondoliere Veneziano – a musical voyage through Venice (Prospero), received prestigious awards: German Record Critics' Award 2017, CD of the Month (Opernwelt), Gramophone Editor‘s Choice Award, ECHO Klassik Award 2016 as well as numerous, annual nominations from Opus Klassik.
+Holger Falk's range of CD productions, including a four-part series of songs by Hanns Eislers (MDG), the complete recordings of the Mélodies et Chansons by Erik Satie and all 115 mélodies by Francis Poulenc (MDG) and Il Gondoliere Veneziano – a musical voyage through Venice (Prospero), received prestigious awards: German Record Critics' Award 2017, CD of the Month (Opernwelt), Gramophone Editor‘s Choice Award, ECHO Klassik Award 2016 and Opus Klassik 2019 as Singer of the Year and best solo-recording vocal: Lied 2019.
 As Pizzicato writes of Holger Falk's song interpretations: "[Holger Falk] does not attempt to artificially refine the songs, but instead sings them as genuinely as possible with the particular timbre of the genre, spirit and power matched with sparkling rhetoric, sometimes calmly contemplative, sometimes spirited and passionate or even teasing".
-In 2022, the CD Keintate I, II (Friedrich Cerha) has been released (Kairos) together with the attensam quartett.
-He is currently working on the large-scale CD recording of the "groupe des six" composers.
-The "Mélodies & Chansons" by Francis Poulenc, Arthur Honegger, Darius Milhaud and Germaine Tailleferre have already been released, Georges Auric and Louis Durey will follow in 2024.
-In total, the series of the "groupe des six" composers will comprise 8 CDs.
+In 2022, the CD Keintate I, II (Friedrich Cerha) has been released Kairos) together with the attensam quartett.

 Holger Falk began singing as a boy with the famous Regensburg Cathedral Boys’ Choir followed by vocal studies at the Wurzburg Conservatory, in Milan with Sigune von Osten, Franco Corelli and with Neil Semer, among others.
 Holger Falk is professor of Lied interpretation and performances practice for contemporary music at the renowned University of Music and Performing Arts Graz.